Amsoil

 AMSOIL Inc. is an American corporation based in Superior, Wisconsin that primarily formulates and packages synthetic lubricants, fuel additives, and filters.
 Company founder Albert J. Amatuzio developed several synthetic motor oil formulations throughout the mid-to-late 1960s.
 He was commercially selling synthetic motor oil by 1968.
-In 1972, AMSOIL 10W-40 Synthetic Motor Oil became the world's first synthetic motor oil to meet American Petroleum Institute requirements, which prompted the company to adopt "The First in Synthetics®" as its tagline.
+In 1972, AMSOIL 10W-40 Synthetic Motor Oil became the world's first synthetic motor oil to meet American Petroleum Institute requirements, which prompted the company to adopt "The First in Synthetics" as its tagline.
 The company introduced several other synthetic lubricants that represented industry firsts throughout the 1970s and early 1980s.
-It distributes products in North America via a network of independent dealers paid commissions through a Multi-level marketing (MLM) business model.
+It distributes products in North America via a network of independent dealers paid commissions on sales.

 History

 Albert J. Amatuzio founded AMSOIL Inc. while serving as Squadron Commander of the Duluth, Minn.
 Air National Guard.
 Amatuzio was born May 6, 1924, to Italian immigrants in Duluth, Minn.
 Following high school in 1942, he attended Naval Air Corps training before the Navy closed the program.
 Amatuzio joined the Merchant Marine prior to joining the Air Force after World War II.
 He flew the F80 Shooting Star, America's first operational jet fighter.
 He returned to Duluth to run the family business after his mother had taken ill.
 In Duluth, Amatuzio joined the Air National Guard.
 During his fighter-pilot career, Amatuzio won the William Tell Air-to-Air Shootout Competition and the Earl T. Rick Competitive Shootout.